 - Q How are external hemorrhoids treated?

-- Q How can I shrink my hemorrhoids by getting more fiber?
+- Q How can I treat hemorrhoids during pregnancy?

 - Q Are there alternative treatments for hemorrhoids?

 - Q Can hemorrhoids go away on their own?